 Can I fly?

 In terms of pregnancy dos and don’ts, there is much mixed advice here.
-However, flying is safe during pregnancy (3), with a few exceptions.
+However, flying is generally considered safe during pregnancy until week 32 (3), with a few exceptions.
 It’s always a good idea to ask your healthcare provider if it’s okay for you, because there are a few reasons they might advise against it.
 For example, if you have high blood pressure, if you are very anemic, or if you have a miscarriage before (1).
 Also, check with the airline before booking.
 Most don’t allow women to fly after week 36 of pregnancy.
 Also, most airlines will ask for a letter from your doctor that says it’s okay for you to fly; make sure to keep this letter with you as you travel.

 Can I go in a sauna or hot tub?